onsimini/minisat/README.md

 # minisat
 MiniSat is, for now, an integration project of multi prouf of concept block.
+It will first integrate STM32WB55, a bluetooth LE 5.2 SoC with a M4 and M0+ ARM cortex microprocessors.
+To communicate with it, we will make a BT LE baseStation too.

 ### MiniSat Basic Functions.
  - Beacon
- - repeater
- - sensors

 ### MiniSat Basic Specs.

-- microcontroler with BlueTooth 5.2 (STM32WB55)
+- microprocessors with BlueTooth LE 5.2 (STM32WB55)
 - power source - battery

 ### Liste of embedded electronics